 No!
 Saturated fat is naturally occurring in whole fish.
 It’s essential and provides its own health benefits.
 Some food-grade fish oils go through a refinement process to remove contaminants and occasionally saturated fat and cholesterol as well.
 As different amounts are removed, the cloudiness will vary.

 “It’s normal for fish oils to be cloudy to varying degrees,” Wells said.
 “The important thing about fish oils is the quality of the oil.
 Quality fish oils can have varying degrees of naturally occurring saturated fatty acids, and cloudiness does not indicate the quality of the product.”

 So Where Should I Store My Fish Oils?

-Fish oils and other softgels should be stored in a cool, dry place, somewhere between 50-70°F. Refrigerating may be recommended by some, but it can also make the softgels brittle and subject to cracking and leaking.
+Fish oils and other softgels should be stored in a cool, dry place, somewhere between 50-70°F. Typically, we would advise against storing your fish oil in the freezer.
+Refrigerating may be recommended by some, but it can also make the softgels brittle and subject to cracking and leaking.
 It’s best to read the instructions on your bottle to see where the manufacturer recommends storage.

 Can My Other Supplements Get Cloudy?

 Yes.
 Supplements like Vitamin D with Coconut Oil can also get cloudy in cold temperatures.
 Fats are occasionally added to fat soluble vitamins to help with absorption.
 Depending on what type of oil is added, cloudiness can vary.